 Choose a sit on top (SOT) kayak if you are a less experienced paddler.
 Plan your trip with respect to the tide and wind; you want to avoid paddling into a strong tide and wind when you are heading home and tired.
 Always wear a buoyancy aid.

 All paddled craft are stored in the Quarry Area, through the double doors to the rear of the clubhouse.
-Paddles are stored in the paddle box, clubhouse ground floor.
+Paddles are stored in the paddle racks, clubhouse ground floor.

-- Single SOT Kayak 1 (Perception Triumph 13 - white)
+- Single SOT Kayak 1 (Perception Triumph 13 - white & blue)

-- Single SOT Kayak 2 (Perception Triumph 13 - white)
+- Single SOT Kayak 2 (Perception Triumph 13 - white & blue)

-- Single SOT Kayak 3 (Calypso Islander - red)
+- Single SOT Kayak 3 (Perception Triumph 13 - teal & anthracite)

-- Single SOT Kayak 4 (Calypso Islander - blue)
+- Single SOT Kayak 4 (Perception Triumph 13 - teal & anthracite)

 - Single SOT Kayak 5 (Calypso Islander - yellow)